A Whale of a Change: 5 of the Key Changes DFO Proposes to Canada’s Fisheries Act

 More options.
 The Bill will give the Minister a new power: to issue fisheries management orders prohibiting or limiting fishing for renewable periods of up to 45 days to address threats to the management and control of fisheries and conservation and protection of fish.
 The Bill also allows the use of alternatives to prosecutions in court under certain conditions to deal with offences under the Act.

-Please contact your McInnes Cooper lawyer or any member of the Fish & Seafood Team @ McInnes Cooper to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of the Ocean Economy Team @ McInnes Cooper to discuss this topic or any other legal issue.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.